-Dr. Elizabeth Crabtree-Hartman is a neurologist and assistant clinical director of the UCSF Multiple Sclerosis Center.
+Dr. Elizabeth Crabtree-Hartman is a neurologist and director of patient education and support at the UCSF Multiple Sclerosis Center.
 She is focused on building a comprehensive care model for patients with MS, including patient support and education.
 Among her areas of interest in MS treatment are women's health and pregnancy, symptom management and understanding MS-related fatigue.

 Multiple Sclerosis Center